openbmc/docs/code-update.md

         -d '{"data": ["<TFTP server IP address>", "<filename>"]}' \
         https://bmc/org/openbmc/control/flash/bmc/action/updateViaTftp

-Note the `<filename>` shall be a tar-ball.
+Note the `<filename>` shall be a tarball.

 ### Check flash status

-You can query the progress of the download and image verificaton with a simple GET request:
+You can query the progress of the download and image verification with a simple GET request:

     curl -b cjar -k https://bmc/org/openbmc/control/flash/bmc